florianfesti/boxes/documentation/src/api_parts.rst

 PartsMatrix
 ...........

-To place many of the same part partMatrix can used:
+To place a grid of identical parts, partMatrix can used:

 .. automethod:: boxes.Boxes.partsMatrix

 It creates one big block of parts.
-The move param treat this block like on big part.
+The move param treats this block like one big part.